dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      The functions :gf:`pointer-value` and :gf:`pointer-value-setter`
-     perform the primitive Dylan-to-C and C-to-Dylan conversions as documented with the designator class of the pointer’s contents type (see `The integer designator classes and their mappings.`_).
+     perform the primitive Dylan-to-C and C-to-Dylan conversions as documented with the designator class of the pointer's contents type (see `The integer designator classes and their mappings.`_).
 The C-FFI signals an error if it cannot convert the object you attempt to store in the pointer to a compatible type.